yellowbean/absbox-doc/docs/source/modeling.rst

 Once the `state` of deal changed, the deal will pick the corresponding waterfall to run at distribution days.

-  * accure some certain fee
+* accure some certain fees

 .. code-block:: python

   "effects":["accrueFees","feeName1","feeName2",...]

 * change reserve target balance of an account

 .. code-block:: python

   "effects":["newReserveBalance","accName1",{"fixReserve":1000}]
   "effects":["newReserveBalance","accName1",{"targetReserve":["......"]}]

 * create a new trigger

 .. code-block:: python